theKashey/eyes.sdk.javascript1/packages/eyes-storybook/README.md

 ### `variations`

-An array of string values, which specifies which variations to add for this story.
+An array of object values, which specifies which variations to add for this story.
 For each value, an additional visual test will be executed for the component.
-It will have the same name only with a `[<variation name>]` suffix, and when the component is loaded, the URL will have an additional param: `eyes-variation=<variation name>`.
+Each variation could contain `queryParams` and `properties` fields to specifies custom query parameters and eyes properties respectfully.
+Variation tests will have the same name.

-This can accommodate many use cases, for example RTL (right to left).
+This can accommodate many use cases, for example `@storybook/addon-contexts`.
+With addons like this it is possible to render components in a different way depends on query parameters in URL.
-It's now possible for the component to render its variation version when the relevant URL param is present.
 For Example, here's a storybook that handles an RTL variation:

 ```js
 const isRTL = new URL(window.location).searchParams.get('eyes-variation') === 'RTL';